 How unlucky one can get to have that gene?
 In my Clinic I have seen a case when a loving spouse insisted his tired wife to take a high doses of an iron supplement, even though it became apparent it wasn’t the cause of her fatigue.
 She was getting worse, and by doing a genetic test she found out that she had hemachromatosic genes which were switched on by iron supplementation.
 Now the patient is on medications and on chelation therapy, and a special diet to reduce accumulation of iron in her tissue.

 If an individual will self administer iron supplements or by recommendation by an unaware practitioner, the patient may feel much worse.
 Viruses and bacteria thrive on iron and will multiply even faster to the point that some patients cannot get out of bed.

 A lot of people have viral infections throughout the year, regardless of the season.
-The Metatron NLS available in our Clinic clearly demonstrates presence of flu virus, Epstein Barr virus and other viruses and bacteria in many patients all year around.
+People may have the flu virus, Epstein Barr virus and other viruses and bacteria all year around.

 How can I find out why I am fatigued?